 What is a St. Berdoodle?

-The St. Berdoodle is a crossbred dog that is a mix of two very famous dog types: the Saint Bernard and Poodle.
-The Saint Bernard and also the Poodle are almost polar opposites in regards to personality and character, but they mix to make one of the softest and cutest dog breeds in the world.
-They are commonly known as the St. Berdoodle.
+The St. Berdoodle is a crossbred dog that is a mix of two very famous dog types: the Saint Bernard and the poodle.
+The Saint Bernard and the poodle are just about polar opposites in regards to personality and character, but they mix to make one of the softest and cutest dog breeds in the world.
+This designer breed is commonly known as the St. Berdoodle.

-The St. Berdoodle is just one of the largest doodle breeds in the world, which makes them preferable for owners in a large living space and prefer a large dog.
-Because they are larger in size, they will require a lot more exercise than a smaller toy Poodle.
-Make sure that you have a large enough living situation and want a large dog!
+The St. Berdoodle is one of the largest doodle breeds in the world, which makes them excellent companions for owners in a large living space who prefer a large dog.
+Because they are bigger in size, Saint Berdoodles will require a lot more exercise than a smaller poodle.
+Make sure that you have a large enough living space and that you’re prepared to care for a big dog!

 St. Berdoodle Background